Insulin (medication): Principles

 Insulin is an endogenous hormone, which is produced by the pancreas.

 The insulin protein has been highly conserved across evolutionary time, and is present in both mammals and invertebrates.
 The insulin/insulin-like growth factor signalling pathway (IIS) has been extensively studied in species including nematode worms (e.g.C. elegans), flies (Drosophila melanogaster) and mice (Mus musculus).
 Its mechanisms of action are highly similar across species.

 Both type 1 diabetes and type 2 diabetes are marked by a loss of pancreatic function, though to differing degrees.
 People who are affected with diabetes are referred to as diabetics.
 Many diabetics require an exogenous source of insulin to keep their blood sugar levels within a safe target range.

 In 1916, Nicolae C. Paulescu (1869–1931) succeeded in developing an aqueous pancreatic extract that normalized a diabetic dog.
 In 1921, he published 4 papers in the Society of Biology in Paris centering on the successful effects of the pancreatic extract in diabetic dogs.
 Research on the Role of the Pancreas in Food Assimilation by Paulescu was published in August 1921 in the Archives Internationales de Physiologie, Liège, Belgium.
 Initially, the only way to obtain insulin for clinical use was to extract it from the pancreas of another creature.
 Animal glands were obtainable as a waste product of the meatpacking industry.
-Insulin was derived primarily from cows (bovine) (Eli Lilly and Company) and pigs (porcine) (Nordisk Insulinlaboratorium).
+Insulin was derived primarily from cows (bovine) (Thorburn Brailsford Robertson (Australia); Eli Lilly and Company (USA)) and pigs (porcine) (Nordisk Insulinlaboratorium).
 The making of eight ounces of purified insulin could require as much as two tons of pig parts.
 Insulin from these sources is effective in humans as it is highly similar to human insulin (three amino acid difference in bovine insulin, one amino acid difference in porcine).
 Initially, lower preparation purity resulted in allergic reactions to the presence of non-insulin substances.
 Purity has improved steadily since the 1920s ultimately reaching purity of 99% by the mid-1970s thanks to high-pressure liquid chromatography (HPLC) methods.
 Minor allergic reactions still occur occasionally, even to synthetic "human" insulin varieties.